Cow Country (novel): Plot

-Authorship controversy
+Authorship

-The novel drew attention in September 2015 when critic Art Winslow, the longtime Nation books editor, argued in Harper's Magazine that the novel is the work of American author Thomas Pynchon.
-Nate Jones at Vulture argued against Pynchon's authorship; he contacted Penguin Books directly and was reportedly told: "We are Thomas Pynchon's publisher and this is not a book by Thomas Pynchon."
-David Marks at Writer's Quarterly drew on certain consistencies to argue that the work is that of short story writer Jacob M. Appel, noting particularly certain thematic similarities between the novel and Appel's Einstein's Beach House, published within six months of Cow Country.
+Cow Country is attributed to the author Adrian Jones Pearson, which is a pseudonym.
+The novel drew attention in September 2015 when Art Winslow, the longtime Nation books editor, argued in Harper's Magazine that it is the work of the American author Thomas Pynchon.
+Nate Jones at Vulture argued against Pynchon's authorship; he contacted Penguin Books directly and was told: "We are Thomas Pynchon's publisher and this is not a book by Thomas Pynchon."
+David Marks at Writer's Quarterly drew on certain consistencies to argue that the books was written by Jacob M. Appel, writing that there are thematic similarities in Appel's short story collection Einstein's Beach House, published within six months of Cow Country.
 Marks observed that the website "cowcountry.com" had previously been registered under the name "J. Appel."
 Laura Well speculates that the novel is actually a collective work of multiple authors.

-On September 12, the Associated Press reported that they had traced the website of the book's publisher, Cow Eye Press, to an author named Anthony Perry.
-Critic L. Best noted that Anthony Perry is the name of a journalist who, in the past, has written about conspiracy theories regarding Pynchon in various newspapers, including the Los Angeles Times.
-Best also says that "A Perry" is a recurring character in the stories of Jacob Appel.
-Alex Shepard, writing for the New Republic, presents the best case for identifying the author as A. J. Perry rather than Pynchon.
+The Associated Press traced the website of the book's publisher, Cow Eye Press, to the name Anthony Perry.
+The critic L. Best wrote that Anthony Perry is a journalist who, in the past, has written about conspiracy theories regarding Pynchon in various newspapers, including the Los Angeles Times.
+Best says that "A Perry" is a recurring character in the stories of Jacob Appel.
+Alex Shepard, writing for the New Republic, argues for identifying the author as A. J. Perry rather than Pynchon.